 Tonometry – It is the measurement of the pressure inside the eye by using an instrument called a tonometer.
 Numbing drops are applied to the eyes for this test and the eye pressure is measured on the surface of the cornea.

-Pachymetry – A pachymeter is a medical device that is uses an ultrasonic wave to measure the thickness of the cornea.
-This test is important because intraocular pressure may be underestimated in patients with a lower corneal thickness and overestimated in patients with a greater corneal thickness.
+Pachymetry – A pachymeter is a medical device that uses an ultrasonic wave to measure the thickness of the cornea.
+This test is important because intraocular pressure may be underestimated in patients with lower corneal thickness and overestimated in patients with a greater corneal thickness.